Ethanol: Energy source

+The Indian government has heavily promoted Ethanol blending, recently approving E100 for the first time.

 Ethanol's high miscibility with water makes it unsuitable for shipping through modern pipelines like liquid hydrocarbons.
 Mechanics have seen increased cases of damage to small engines (in particular, the carburetor) and attribute the damage to the increased water retention by ethanol in fuel.

 Ethanol was commonly used as fuel in early bipropellant rocket (liquid-propelled) vehicles, in conjunction with an oxidizer such as liquid oxygen.
 The German A-4 ballistic rocket of World War II (better known by its propaganda name V-2), which is credited as having begun the space age, used ethanol as the main constituent of B-Stoff.
 Under such nomenclature, the ethanol was mixed with 25% water to reduce the combustion chamber temperature.
 The V-2's design team helped develop U.S. rockets following World War II, including the ethanol-fueled Redstone rocket, which launched the first U.S. astronaut on suborbital spaceflight.
 Alcohols fell into general disuse as more energy-dense rocket fuels were developed, although ethanol was used in recent experimental lightweight rocket-powered racing aircraft.

 Commercial fuel cells operate on reformed natural gas, hydrogen or methanol.
 Ethanol is an attractive alternative due to its wide availability, low cost, high purity and low toxicity.
 There is a wide range of fuel cell concepts that have entered trials including direct-ethanol fuel cells, auto-thermal reforming systems and thermally integrated systems.
 The majority of work is being conducted at a research level although there are a number of organizations at the beginning of the commercialization of ethanol fuel cells.

 Ethanol fireplaces can be used for home heating or for decoration.
 Ethanol can also be used as stove fuel for cooking.